-- 16 To reach the temperature goal put forward in the Paris Agreement of limiting warming to well below - 17 2°C, and pursuing efforts to limit warming to 1.5°C, representatives from 196 countries signed the - 18 United Nations Framework Convention on Climate Change (UNFCCC) Paris Agreement (UNFCCC - 19 2015) in December 2015.
-The Agreement put forward a temperature target of limiting warming to - 20 well below 2°C, and pursuing efforts to limit warming to 1.5°C. Under the Paris Agreement, Parties - are expected to put forward their best efforts through nationally determined contributions (NDCs) and - 22 to strengthen these efforts in the years ahead.
-Article 2 of the Agreement makes clear the agreement is - 23 within "the context of sustainable development" and states actions should be "in a manner that does - 24 not threaten food production" to ensure food security. - 25 Many countries have included food systems in their mitigation and adaptation plans as found in their - 26 NDCs for the Paris Agreement (Rosenzweig et al. 2018a).
-Richards et al. (2015) analysed 160 Party - submissions and found that 103 include agricultural mitigation; of the 113 Parties that include - adaptation in their NDCs, almost all (102) include agriculture among their adaptation priorities.
-There - is much attention to conventional agricultural practices that can be climate-smart and sustainable (e.g., - 30 crop and livestock management), but less to the enabling services that can facilitate uptake (e.g., - 31 climate information services, insurance, credit).
-Considerable finance is needed for agricultural - 32 adaptation and mitigation by least developed countries in the order of USD 3 billion annually for - adaptation and USD 2 billion annually for mitigation, which may be an underestimate due to a small - sample size (Richards et al. 2015).
-On the mitigation side, none of the largest agricultural emitters - 35 included sector-specific contributions from the agriculture sector in their NDCs, but most included - agriculture in their economy-wide targets (Richards et al. 2018). - 37 Carbon dioxide removal (CDR).
-A key aspect regarding the implementation of measures to achieve - 38 the Paris Agreement goals involves measures related to carbon dioxide removal (CDR) through - 39 bioenergy (Sections 5.5 and 5.6).
-To reach the temperature target put forward of limiting warming to - 40 well below 2°C, and pursuing efforts to limit warming to 1.5°C, large investments and abrupt changes - 41 in land use will be required to advance bioenergy with carbon capture and sequestration (BECCS), - 42 afforestation and reforestation (AR), and biochar technologies.
-Existing scenarios estimate the global - 43 area required for BECCS alone to help limit warming to 1.5°C in the range of 109-990 Mha, most - 44 commonly around 380-700 Mha. - 45 Most scenarios assume very rapid deployment between 2030 and 2050, reaching rates of expansion in - land use in 1.5°C scenarios exceeding 20 M ha yr-1, which are unprecedented for crops and forestry - 47 reported in the FAO database from 1961.
+To reach the temperature goal put forward in the Paris Agreement of limiting warming to well below 16 17 2°C, and pursuing efforts to limit warming to 1.5°C, representatives from 196 countries signed the 18 United Nations Framework Convention on Climate Change (UNFCCC) Paris Agreement (UNFCCC 19 2015a) in December 2015.
+The Agreement put forward a temperature target of limiting warming to 20 well below 2°C, and pursuing efforts to limit warming to 1.5°C. Under the Paris Agreement, Parties 21 are expected to put forward their best efforts through nationally determined contributions (NDCs) and 22 to strengthen these efforts in the years ahead.
+Article 2 of the Agreement makes clear the agreement is 23 within "the context of sustainable development" and states actions should be "in a manner that does 24 not threaten food production" to ensure food security.

+25 Many countries have included food systems in their mitigation and adaptation plans as found in their 26 NDCs for the Paris Agreement (Rosenzweig et al. 2018a).
+Richards et al. (2015) analysed 160 Party 27 submissions and found that 103 include agricultural mitigation; of the 113 Parties that include 28 adaptation in their NDCs, almost all (102) include agriculture among their adaptation priorities.
+There 29 is much attention to conventional agricultural practices that can be climate-smart and sustainable (e.g., 30 crop and livestock management), but less to the enabling services that can facilitate uptake (e.g., climate information services, insurance, credit).
+Considerable finance is needed for agricultural 31 32 adaptation and mitigation by least developed countries - in the order of USD 3 billion annually for 33 adaptation and USD 2 billion annually for mitigation, which may be an underestimate due to a small 34 sample size (Richards et al. 2015).
+On the mitigation side, none of the largest agricultural emitters 35 included sector-specific contributions from the agriculture sector in their NDCs, but most included 36 agriculture in their economy-wide targets (Richards et al. 2018).

+37 Carbon dioxide removal (CDR).
+A key aspect regarding the implementation of measures to achieve 38 the Paris Agreement goals involves measures related to carbon dioxide removal (CDR) through 39 bioenergy (Sections 5.5 and 5.6).
+To reach the temperature target put forward of limiting warming to 40 well below 2° C, and pursuing efforts to limit warming to 1.5° C, large investments and abrupt changes 41 in land use will be required to advance bioenergy with carbon capture and sequestration (BECCS), 42 afforestation and reforestation (AR), and biochar technologies.
+Existing scenarios estimate the global 43 area required for BECCS alone to help limit warming to 1.5°C in the range of 109-990 Mha, most 44 commonly around 380-700 Mha.

+45 Most scenarios assume very rapid deployment between 2030 and 2050, reaching rates of expansion in 46 land use in 1.5°C scenarios exceeding 20 M ha yr-1, which are unprecedented for crops and forestry competing demands for land between climate change mitigation and food production, with cascading impacts on food security.

+40 reported in the FAO database from 1961.
 Achieving the 1.5 °C target would thus result in major